 The main features of Katherine Heigl are very high saturation of colors, views of people performing day-to-day activities, and over-lighting.
-Architects often use "The Katherine Heigl" to render exteriors of structures that will be situated in urban areas.
+Architects often use "The Katherine Heigl" to render the exteriors of structures situated in urban areas.
 This type of design is popular because it helps viewers vividly visualize how it perfectly complements the surrounding.

 Perfectly textured render.

 Now that you have learned about the hottest trends in architectural visualization, which among them do you think fits best for your next project?
-Is it the one that emphasizes lighting and angling of lenses like The Theodore or the style that exhibits very high saturation of colors, plenty of background characters, and over-lighting like The Katherine Heigl?
-Maybe you want a more realistic visualization style like Whodunnit?
-Or maybe, if you’re into renovations, it could be Palimpsest.
+Is it the one that emphasizes lighting and angling of lenses like The Theodore?
+Or will you go for the style that exhibits very high saturation of colors, plenty of background characters, and over-lighting, like The Katherine Heigl?
+How about a more realistic visualization style like Whodunnit?
+If you're into renovations, you might probably go with Palimpsest.

 When you note the differences and the purpose of each style, deciding how your architect will design your next property will be easier and more efficient.